It is a campus policy that all resident students select a meal plan for the academic year.

 Your Owl Card must be presented at each meal in the Hoot-n-Scoot and the Night Owl Café, as well as for Meal Plan Dollar, Dining Dollar and Owl Cash purchases at all campus dining locations.
 A valid Owl Card and hand read is required to gain admittance at the Dining Commons.
 Please remember, Owl Cards and meal plans are not transferable and meals can only be redeemed by the owner of the card.

 The Dining Commons meal service is available when Residence Halls are open.
 Brunch is served on all Saturdays, Sundays and some holidays throughout the semester.
 All facilities that service the Meal Plan are closed during College recesses and breaks.
+Meal Plans are available to students attending Summer Session.
+More information is available upon request.

 Visit the Dining Commons web site for meal service days and hours.

-Behavior in the Dining Commons
+Behavior in Campus Dining Facilities

-Students engaging in behavior that is disruptive, endangers the safety of the diners or employees, or in other ways violates standing College policies while in the Dining Commons, will be referred to the Coordinator of Student Conduct for disciplinary action.
+Students engaging in behavior that is disruptive, endangers the safety of the diners or employees, or in other ways violates standing College policies while in any Dining Facility, will be referred to the Coordinator of Student Conduct for disciplinary action.
 In particular, removing service equipment such as silverware and china from the Dining Commons, food fights, or the throwing of food is not acceptable behavior and will result in serious disciplinary action.

 As per State Health regulations, diners in a food service operation must be suitably dressed to be served.